“Managers and supervisors in this industry must take active steps to ensure their electricians work safely ”

 What will you do differently or better to keep your people safe and healthy?

 If you’re unsure what the answers would be, why not find out?
-Because these are the questions Louise poses during a workshop aimed at convincing line managers and supervisors of their roles in leading health and safety in your organisation.
+These are the questions Louise poses during a workshop aimed at convincing line managers and supervisors of their roles in leading health and safety in your organisation.

 Health and Safety Workshop for Line Managers and Supervisors

 This immersive workshop is based around a real-life health and safety trial - that of Michael’s employer - which Louise, her parents, and Michael’s fiancée sat through.
-Nearly 4 weeks of evidence was given, and that of the Mechanical Project Manager and the Electrical Supervisor is the evidence which forms the basis of the workshop.
+Nearly 4 weeks of evidence was given, the Mechanical Project Manager and the Electrical Supervisor’s evidence forms the basis of the workshop.

 Louise’s 13 years’ experience working as an employment lawyer in a top-ranked firm enables her to bring a unique mix of insights when delivering this workshop, both personal and professional.